Instapaper/obsidian-instapaper/README.md

 It integrates with your Instapaper account and allows you to:

+- Save URLs from Obsidian notes to your Instapaper account
 - Sync your highlights and notes to your Obsidian vault

 ## Setup